 In addition, the money you put in is always yours to take back, tax- and penalty-free.
-With other accounts, your money is totally locked up until you turn 59 1/2.
-Withdrawals at that time are taxed as ordinary income, and if you want your money sooner, you’ll have to pay a 10% penalty as well.
+With other accounts, your money is locked up until you turn 59 1/2 (with some exceptions).
+Withdrawals at that time are taxed as ordinary income, and if you want your money sooner, you’ll have to pay a 10% early distribution penalty as well.

 If you’re currently under-funding your retirement accounts, it’s probably because you have too many goals and can’t fund them all.
 You have to prioritize, and somehow retirement always gets pushed to the bottom – since, after all, it’s light-years away.

 Why your Roth SHOULD be your Emergency Fund…

 - You can save for retirement now instead of later.
 If you wait to save for retirement until you have a fully-funded emergency fund (6-9 or even 12 months of living expenses), you might be waiting for years.
 If you decide to let your Roth BE your emergency fund, you can start contributing right now.
-Since you can only contribute $5,000 per year, missing years can really have an effect on the total amount you have available at retirement.
+Since you can only contribute $5,500 per year, missing years can really have an effect on the total amount you have available at retirement.

 - You might rethink your definition of “emergency.”
 Most people keep emergency funds in a savings account, or maybe CDs.
 It can be a little too easy to tap into those funds if, say, you’re a little over your vacation budget or forgot to factor your child’s birthday party expenses into this month’s budget.
 Keeping the funds in a harder-to-access Roth IRA might make you rethink spending that money.

 - In a true emergency, you’ll tap it anyway.
-Regardless of how much we segment our money (on paper or in actual separate accounts), in a truly massive emergency all funds are emergency funds.
+Regardless of how much we segment our money (on paper or in actual separate accounts), in a truly massive emergency, all funds are emergency funds.
 If you have a small Roth and a small emergency fund and your emergency fund runs out, you’ll likely take what you can out of the Roth anyway.
 You might as well benefit from putting it in the Roth now (for reasons 1 and 2 above).

 - You could be sacrificing your future.
 The biggest reason for not using your Roth as an emergency fund is because it’s a retirement account, made up of funds you should use when you actually retire and have no other source of income.
 If you take it out now, it’s not growing for later.
 And you can’t count on being able to put it back later since the maximum contribution is fairly small – once you take out the money, it’s likely out for good.